xvanov/unitree-g1-robot/docs/epics.md

 # {"accuracy": 0.92, "cells_mapped": 4523}
 ```

-**Prerequisites:** Story 3
+**Prerequisites:** Story 2

 ---

-## Story 5: Sensor Interface
+## Story 4: Hardware Integration

 As the system,
-I want to receive sensor data from the robot via SDK,
+I want to connect to the robot hardware via SDK,
-So that navigation and SLAM have real data.
+So that I can receive sensor data and send movement commands.

 **Scope:**
 - Implement `SensorManager` class: